-Schools close as protesters occupy Hong Kong roads and campuses
+Hong Kong students hunker down for showdown amid talk of curfew

 Police said a man had died after falling from a height on Wednesday but gave no further details.

-Hong Kong’s embattled leader, Carrie Lam, met senior officials late on Wednesday, media reported, amid speculation of new emergency measures to deal with the crisis.
+Hong Kong leader Carrie Lam met senior officials late on Wednesday, media reported, amid speculation of new emergency measures to deal with the crisis.

-“The government and the police have escalated the violence,” said a 24-year-old worker caught in the traffic gridlock who gave her name as Kristy.

-“If the government wants the violence to stop they need to listen to our demands,” she said.
+“Over the past five years we have learned about the doctrine of peaceful protests,” said a soft-spoken student at Polytechnic University, who gave only the first initial of his name, C, referring to the 79 days of pro-democracy sit-ins in 2014.

+“We have seen that peaceful protests do not work with a government that refuses to listen to its people,” he added.

-The city’s Education Bureau announced on Thursday that all schools would be shut through the week due to safety concerns, which usually only happens during typhoons.
+The city’s Education Bureau announced on Thursday that all schools would be shut down through the week due to safety concerns, which usually only happens during typhoons.

-Several universities also announced there would be no classes on campuses for the rest of the year, while several shopping malls said they would close on Thursday.
+Several universities also announced there would be no classes on campuses for the rest of the year, while several shopping malls closed on Thursday.

-Lam said this week protesters paralysing the city were “selfish” and were now the people’s enemy.

-While protests have usually taken place on weekends, with the city getting back to business during the week, the demonstrations are now taking place on week days, bringing huge disruption to the city of 7.4 million.

-Reporting by Sarah Wu, Kate Lamb, Jessie Pang, Donny Kwok, Twinnie Siu, Anne Marie Roantree, Clare Jim and Felix Tam; Writing by Farah Master; Editing by Paul Tait and Lincoln Feast
+Reporting by Sarah Wu, Kate Lamb, Jessie Pang, Donny Kwok, Twinnie Siu, Anne Marie Roantree, Clare Jim and Felix Tam; Writing by Farah Master and Nick Macfie.
+Editing by Gerry Doyle